 Bruce Kraus has supported many projects in collaboration with local government offices, City departments, and neighborhood groups throughout District 3.
 Bruce helped to lead the conversion of a once blighted South Side property into the Riverfront Off-Leash Exercise Area, a dog park serving South Pittsburgh.

 He is currently collaborating in planning and investing in a $2 million renovation to the Knoxville branch of the Carnegie Library to also serve this hilltop community.
 He is actively working towards improvements in recycling and waste management and the elimination of abandoned cars and derelict buildings throughout the district.

 Outside of his roles of leading City Council and serving District 3, Bruce sits on the Brashear Association’s Board of Trustees, the Carnegie Library Board of Trustees, the Carnegie Mellon Board of Trustees, the Board of the Children’s Sickle Cell Foundation, the Board of Directors for the Institute for Research, Education & Training in Addictions (IRETA), the Board of Directors for the Oakland Business Improvement District (OBID), the Board of Trustees for the Pittsburgh Cultural Trust, and the Advisory Board to Shepard Wellness.

-Councilman Kraus is dedicated to fighting for the rights and well-being of Pittsburgh citizens.
-He is working towards "a city where all people are invited to our great common table, to share in an equal voice and have every opportunity to participate in the stewardship of their futures.”
+Council President Bruce Kraus is dedicated to fighting for the equal rights and well-being of all citizens of Pittsburgh.
+A truly community-focused public official, Bruce constantly strives to get to know the personal stories of the residents he represents.
+He is constantly working towards, in his words, “A city where all people are invited to our great common table, to share in an equal voice and have every opportunity to participate in the stewardship of their futures.”